mangila/pokedex-java/backstage/README.md

 - Contains all struct definitions.
 - Shared domain objects.
 - Shared Proto implementations.
+- Native image reflection stuffs

 ### pokemon-task

 - Fetches data from PokeApi and checks already made HTTP requests to Redis.
 - Updates the database with new Pokémon.
-- Runs a side effect and enqueues Pokémon media (images and cries) into the `MediaQueue`.
+- Runs a side effect and Stream Logs Pokémon media (images and cries) into the `pokemon-media-event`.

 ### redis-bouncer